solita/solita.github.com/_posts/2020-06-30-interpret-postgresql-query-plans.md

 layout: post
 title: Understand Your PostgreSQL Query Plans for Performance Gains
 author: jarnovayrynen
-excerpt: A real-life example how to read PostgreSQL query plan (EXPLAIN ANALYZE) and act upon it for better performance and end user experience
+excerpt: A real-life example of how to read PostgreSQL query plan (EXPLAIN ANALYZE) and act upon it for better performance and end-user experience
 tags:
 - Postgres
 - PostgreSQL